Learn about actual and potential costs

 Evaluate major factors to mitigate risk

 The supply chain for network planning and design services presents a low level of risk.
-First-tier suppliers in this market include computer manufacturers, software publishers, internet service providers and networking equipment wholesalers.
-Of these suppliers, only computer manufacturers face appreciable risk, primarily due to heavy competition resulting from low barriers...
+First tier suppliers in this market include computer manufacturers, software publishers, internet service providers and networking equipment wholesalers.
+Of these suppliers, only networking equipment wholesalers face appreciable risk due to supply shortages for various electronic...
 Subscribe to learn more.